RomainLITUD/romainlitud.github.io/index.md

 ---

 ## About Me
--Guopeng LI has an international and multi-disciplinary educational background.
-I received the B.S. degree in physics from Nanjing University (China) in 2015.
-Then I came to ENSTA-Paris (France) and received the Engineering Diploma and Master's degree in applied mathematics in 2018.
-Now I am currently pursuing the Ph.D. degree in transport and planning at Delft University of Technology under the supervision of Prof.dr.ir.J.W.C(Hans) van Lint.
+Guopeng LI has an international and multi-disciplinary educational background.
+-I received the B.S. degree in *physics* from *Nanjing University* (China) in 2015.
+Then I came to *ENSTA-Paris* (France) and received the Engineering Diploma and Master's degree in *applied mathematics* in 2018.
+Now I am currently pursuing the Ph.D. degree in *transport and planning* at *Delft University of Technology* (Netherlands) under the supervision of Prof.dr.ir.J.W.C(Hans) van Lint.
 If you want to contact me, welcome to send an email to (G.Li-5@tudelft.nl)

 ## Research Interests

 - **Intelligent Transportation Systems**
-- **Driving behaviour modelling and autonomoud driving**
+- **Driving behaviour modelling and autonomous driving**
 - **Knowledge-driven AI models**
 - **Robust and exaplainable AI models**
 - **Causality discovery and causal inference**